1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Frontier Farm Credit Working Here Fund is sponsored by Frontier Farm Credit.
-This fund provides grants for projects and organizations making a positive impact in eastern Kansas.
-Awards are designed to impact Agriculture Education, Young and Beginning Producers, Hunger and Nutrition, and Essential Services/Disaster Relief needs.
+This fund provides grants for projects and organizations making an impact in eastern Kansas.
+Funding is designed to address needs in Agriculture Education, Young and Beginning Producers, Hunger and Nutrition, and Essential Services/Disaster Relief.

 Get alerted about grants like this